Bound Twisting Side Angle Pose

 You can do an external bind in twisting side angle pose (parivrtta parsvokonasana).
 In this case you twist towards the leg you are (trying) to bind and wrap from the outside of the thigh.

-A preparation to binding (and a possible prerequisite) is getting the hand to the floor with the arm crossing the outside of the thigh in twisting side angle pose.
+A preparation to binding in bound twisting side angle (and a possible prerequisite) is getting the hand to the floor with the arm crossing the outside of the thigh in twisting side angle pose.

 Note that body proportions can make a difference in this pose!
 If you have short thighs relative to your torso you may find it difficult to get your hand to the floor with your arm to the outside of your thigh.
 You'll have to reach your hand further back.
 You may also find that binding is difficult (as if it isn't hard enough already in this pose.)
 One possible way around this is to work at depressing the shoulder of the bottom most arm so that your shoulder moves closer to the knee of your front thigh.